kisira/webobs-deployment/README.md

     ```sh
     vagrant
     ```
-    This will log you in
+    This will log you in as the **vagrant** user

+    **IMPORTANT: Use the "vagrant" username when installing WebObs**

-    then install Webobs as below
+    Now install WebObs as below
 4. While logged in run :
     ```sh
     sudo install.sh